Siphe247/Liverpool-vs-Real-Madrid-UCL-2022-23/README.md

 ---

-Sequence of goals and assists in sequence of the full game and not the highlights
+Time sequence of events are in context of the full game and not the highlights

 1st Half:
 - Darwin Nunez puts Liverpool ahead after 4 minutes with a stunning Darwin Nunez backheek flick, courtesy of a Mohamed Salah cross, and it is first blood Liverpool!